PsyUma/PirateNFTClub/index.md

 ## The Pirate NFT Club
-Pirate Ship Club is a project by two people, Uma and Sowmya.
+Pirate NFT Club is a project by two people, Uma and Sowmya.
 We think of this club as a place to learn how to create and mint ERC1721 NFTs.
 Learn how to stake your NFTs and how to bring your NFTs to the metaverse.

 ### Our Pirate NFTs
-We are launching our NFTs on Opensea: [PirateShipClub](https://opensea.io/PirateNFTClub)
+We are launching our NFTs on Opensea: [PirateNFTClub](https://opensea.io/PirateNFTClub)

 We are launching a collection of 11,111 pirate ship NFTs.
 Each ship has the following features:
 - Ship Hull